Obra-Studio/shadcn-ui-kit/docs/src/routes/changelog/content.md

 ### June 20, 2025

 * Component properties fixed inside of the Select Field.
 The decoration did not have the right variance, this got changed inadvertently during the cleanup phase of our kit. .
 Thanks Jorre Vandenbusche for the report.
-* Added more date -and time picker examples from the ShadCN calendar drop.
+* Added more date- and time picker examples from the ShadCN calendar drop.
 Thanks for designing these, Jorre Vandenbusche.

 ## 0.1.3